Choosing a Lactation Consultant

 Our Lactation Consultant

 Becky Butler, IBCLC, RLC, owner of Milky Way, is a board-certified and registered lactation consultant.
-She has more than 27 years experience helping breastfeeding mothers.
-She was originally board-certified in 1996 and has recertified three times.
+She has more than 28 years experience helping breastfeeding mothers.
+She was originally board-certified in 1996 and has recertified four times.
 Becky specializes exclusively in breastfeeding, so her focus is entirely on helping you attain the breastfeeding relationship you want.
 She is a member of the International Lactation Consultant Association, the United States Lactation Consultant Association, and the Southern Maryland Breastfeeding Alliance.
 Becky has 9 years of personal breastfeeding experience to complement her clinical skills.